This is a past event. For more events from the Ri, check out What's on

 Please note that there are two performances, each with a different panel.
 Please ensure you are booking for the correct event.

-Join us at the Ri for a radical new science performance blending neuroscience, mycology, sound and behaviour.
+Join us at the Ri for the premiere of a radical new performance blending neuroscience, mycology, sound and behaviour.

-Developed by Pestival and a collection of renowned scientists and musicians, ‘Zombie Ant Fungus’ is a unique opera piece exploring the world of parasitic fungi.
-Following the performances, a panel of experts will discuss the piece and delve deeper into the science and art behind it.
+Developed by Pestival and a gathering of renowned scientists and musicians, ‘Zombie Ant Fungus’ is a specially commissioned work exploring the world of parasitic fungi.
+Following each performance, a panel of experts will discuss the piece and look deeper into the science and art behind it.

-Join artist-researchers, scientists and musicians as they explore the real science behind the infamous “zombie ant fungus” — Ophiocordyceps, the parasitic organism that hijacks the nervous system of ants and turns living bodies into vehicles of its own survival.
-Part science demonstration, part immersive theatre and part experimental concert, Zombie Ant Fungus Live explores what happens when chemistry becomes communication, how sound and symbiosis shape autonomy, agency and the boundaries of the self.
-At the heart of the show is a question that pushes the edge of science and imagination: If fungi can control ants, what unseen forces might influence us — and would we even notice?
+Join artist-researchers, scientists and musicians as they examine the true science behind the infamous “zombie ant fungus” — Ophiocordyceps, the parasitic organism that hijacks the nervous system of ants and turns living bodies into vehicles of its own survival.
+Part science demonstration, part immersive theatre and part experimental concert, Zombie Ant Fungus Live investigates what happens when chemistry becomes communication, how sound and symbiosis shape autonomy, agency and the boundaries of the self.
+At the heart of the show is a question that stretches the boundaries of science and the imagination: If fungi can control ants, what unseen forces might influence us — and would we even notice?

-Following the Saturday performance, join a panel of scientists to explore the real phenomena which inspired the music.
-Discover the fascinating research at the convergence of neuroscience, mycology and entomology.
+Following the Saturday performance, join a panel of scientists to explore the real phenomena which inspired the music, and discover the fascinating research at the convergence of neuroscience, mycology and entomology.
+Chaired by neuroscientist and Program Lead at Google Deepmind, Daniel Glaser.

-Following the Sunday performance, hear from a panel of performers, creators and cultural leaders on the intersection of science and art, how new research affects the creation of art, and whether art can help to drive scientific progress.
+Following the Sunday performance, hear from a panel of performers, creators and cultural leaders at the intersection of science and art, how new research affects the creation of art, and whether art can help to drive scientific progress.
+Chaired by acclaimed writer and producer John Lloyd.

 Zombie Ant Fungus is delivered in collaboration with Pestival.
-Pestival would like to thank their supporters, The Royal Entomological Society, School Farm Studios, and Arts Council England.
+Pestival would like to thank its supporters: School Farm Studios, Opstart, Marchus Trust, Fenton Trust, the British Mycological Society, The Hinrichsen Foundation, Peter Hall and Arts Council England.

 Event type